uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

 	esoextractdata eso.mnf .\export\ -m mnfft.txt -k 80
 		Start extracting at data file index 80 (eso0080.dat).

+	esoextractdata eso.mnf .\export\ -n 12345
+		Only extract filenames that match "12345" (case insensitive).
+		This includes filenames like:
+		        File Index #12345
+				12345.dds
+				path/to/file/12345.gr2

+	esoextractdata eso.mnf .\export\ -n cyrodiil_map_1
+		Only extract filenames that match "cyrodiil_map_1" (case insensitive).
+		This includes filenames like:
+				cyrodiil_map_1
+				cyrodiil_map_1.dds
+				path/to/file/cyrodiil_map_1.dds
+		Note that this does not parse GR2 files for their original filename and only checks the filename assigned to by the MNF/ZOSFT data.
+		Wildcards in the filename are not supported.

 	esoextractdata -l en.lang
 		Convert the given LANG file into a CSV (en.lang.csv).